wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/power-bi/analyze-data-power-bi/includes/2-exploring-with-numbers.md

  Power BI visuals are created from data that you can view.
 When you turn on **Show data**, Power BI displays the data below the visual.

 In Power BI, you can open a report and select a visual.
-To display the data that was used to create the visual, select the visual's **More options** (...) and selelct **Visual table**.
+To display the data that was used to create the visual, select the visual's **More options** (...) and select **Visual table**.

 ![Image of the "Show Data" button.](../media/2-2/power-bi-show-data.png)